 We summarize the classifications and corresponding root phases.
 Similar to other rotational symmetric systems, the spin of fermions are irrelevant, for both crystalline TSC and TI.
-For crystalline TSC, we summarize all block-states as: \begin{enumerate}[1.] \item 2D block $\sigma$: 2D $(p+ip)$-SC; \item 1D block $\tau$: Majorana chain. \end{enumerate} 2D $(p+ip)$-SC decoration on $\sigma$ leave a chiral mode on $\tau$ with chiral central charge $c_-=3/2$, which cannot be gapped out.
+For crystalline TSC, we summarize all block states as: \begin{enumerate}[1.] \item 2D block $\sigma$: 2D $(p+ip)$-SC; \item 1D block $\tau$: Majorana chain. \end{enumerate} 2D $(p+ip)$-SC decoration on $\sigma$ leave a chiral mode on $\tau$ with chiral central charge $c_-=3/2$, which cannot be gapped out.
 Furthermore, Majorana chain decoration can be trivialized by 2D ``Majorana'' bubble construction on each $\sigma$.
 Hence the ultimate classifications are all trivial.

-For crystalline TI, all block-states are located on the 2D block $\sigma$: Chern insulators and Kitaev's $E_8$ states, who leave chiral 1D mode on $\tau$.
+For crystalline TI, all block states are located on the 2D block $\sigma$: Chern insulators and Kitaev's $E_8$ states, who leave chiral 1D mode on $\tau$.
 As the consequence, all of them are obstructed, and the ultimate classification is trivial.